sssalve/sssalve/README.md

 I'm a 22-year-old developer passionate about coding, game design, and continuous self-improvement.
 Whether it's crafting daily productivity tools or experimenting with indie game engines, I strive to blend creativity with technical skill.

 - 🎮 Indie roguelike enthusiast & supporter of small studios
-- 🚴 BMX rider & gym goer (balance is key!)
+- 🚴 BMX rider & gym goer
 - 🌱 Building a personal website (coming soon!)
 - 🤝 Always open to collaboration and feedback